AdamZieman/AdamZieman/README.md

 <!-- Brief Introduction -->
-I'm enrolled at the University of Wisconsin-Parkside, pursuing a Bachelor's of Science in Computer Science, UNIX System Administration certificate, and Cyber Security certificate.
-Additionally, Certified Entry-Level Python Programmer.
+I'm enrolled at the University of Wisconsin-Parkside, pursuing a Bachelor's of Science in Computer Science, 'UNIX System Administration' certificate, and 'Cyber Security' certificate.
+Additionally, I am a 'Certified Entry-Level Python Programmer'.
 It is my goal to one day work as a software engineer! <br><br>

 <!-- Table of Contents -->